-- Legal responsibilities for the individual and the company - What is Equal Employment Opportunity? - What is considered to be an extension of the workplace (for example, an offsite company Christmas party) - What is discrimination and sexual harassment? - What is bullying? - Steps to take if you are subjected to inappropriate behaviour
+- Legal responsibilities for the individual and the company - What is Equal Employment Opportunity? - What is considered to be an extension of the workplace (for example, an offsite company Christmas party) - What is discrimination and sexual harassment? - What is bullying? - Steps to take if you are subjected to inappropriate behaviour to Fair Work.
+It should also cover retaliation, should an individual raise a complaint, which can form a separate investigation.
+The Fair Work Ombudsman now has the power to place an order on your workplace for the behaviour to cease immediately.

 Proven bullying can cost a company up to \$3 million in the most serious cases.
-And, for a minor breach, it can cost \$50,000.
+And, for a minor breach, it can cost \$50,000 under WH&S legislation.
 Yes - really.
+There was a 2010 case from a Hawthorn Café where fines totalling \$335,000 were issued for the bullying of teenage waitress Brodie Panlock who later killed herself.

 Beyond informing employees that bullying and inappropriate behaviour isn't acceptable, the training will help employees know what to do if they do experience these things.
-This helps to resolve the matter to the satisfaction of all parties without the complaint being escalated to Fair Work.
-It should also cover retaliation, should an individual raise a complaint, which can form a separate investigation.
-The Fair Work Ombudsman now has the power to place an order on your workplace for the behaviour to cease immediately.
+This helps to resolve the matter to the satisfaction of all parties without the complaint being escalated